 Before using any of these products, speak to your midwife, GP, a pharmacist or a specialist stop smoking adviser.

 This caution is based on information on the adverse effects associated with excessive amounts of liquorice root.
 As other flavours are available, pregnant women are advised to select an alternative, such as fruit or mint.

-The NHS Pregnancy Smoking Helpline is open 9am-8pm Monday to Friday, and 11am-5pm at weekends.
-The helpline offers free help, support and advice on stopping smoking when you're pregnant, including details of local support services.
+The NHS Smokefree helpline is open 9am-8pm Monday to Friday, and 11am-4pm at weekends.
+The helpline on 0300 123 1044 offers free help, support and advice on stopping smoking, including when you're pregnant, and can give you details of local support services.

 You can talk to your midwife, health visitor, practice nurse or pharmacist for advice and for details of your nearest NHS Stop Smoking service.
 They can offer one-to-one or group sessions with trained stop smoking advisers and may even have a pregnancy stop smoking specialist.